-Todays article is a controversial one, with many PPC marketers believing that long tail keywords are the holy grail of Adwords and that they are the best way to get cheap high converting traffic.
+Today’s article is a controversial one, with many PPC marketers believing that long tail keywords are the holy grail of Google Ads and that they are the best way to get cheap high converting traffic.

-But in this article I am going to explain to you (using real data from accounts that use our PPC management service and also data from an article written by Sam Owen over at PPC Hero) why long tail keywords are not the holy grail in Adwords and it is simply not possible to double your profit by taking lots of short tail keywords and turning them into long tail keywords.
+But in this article I am going to explain to you (using real data from accounts that use our PPC management service and also data from an article written by Sam Owen over at PPC Hero) why long tail keywords are not the holy grail in Google Ads.
+It is simply not possible to double your profit by taking lots of short tail keywords and turning them into long tail keywords.

-Don’t belive me?
+Don’t believe me?
 Think I’m using fixed data?
 I’ve even included a section explaining how you can run this analysis on your own accounts.

 What Are Long Tail Keywords?